openmc-dev/openmc/docs/source/io_formats/tallies.rst

     The mesh library used to represent an unstructured mesh.
 This can be either "moab" or "libmesh".
 (For unstructured mesh only.)

+  :options:
+    Special options that control spatial search data structures used.
+(For unstructured mesh using MOAB only)

   :filename:
     The name of the mesh file to be loaded at runtime.
 (For unstructured mesh only.)